 Season 3 Episode 3: Minisode on Worker Safety & Well-Being: When Workers Have Their Own Histories of Abuse

-Research shows that a variety of professionals including health and child welfare have significant prevalence rates for histories of domestic violence, sexual violence and child abuse and neglect.
-McLindon, Humphreys and Hegarty found in one study of female personnel at a medical facility in Australia that at "....45.2% (212) of participants reported violence by a partner and/or family member during their lifetime, with 12.8% (60) reporting both. " A Spanish study found that a " total of 1,039 health professionals participated in the study.
-Of these, 26% had suffered some type of abuse.
-Among the men, this prevalence was 2.7%, while among the women, it was 33.8%."
+Research shows that a variety of professionals in health and child welfare have significant prevalence rates for histories of domestic violence, sexual violence, and child abuse and neglect.
+McLindon, Humphreys, and Hegarty found in one Australian study of female personnel at a medical facility that 45.2% of participants reported violence by a partner and/or family member during their lifetime, with 12.8% reporting both.
+One Spanish study of 1,039 health professionals found that 26% had suffered some type of abuse.
+Among the men, this prevalence was 2.7%, while among the women, it was 33.8%.
 A 2003 United States study found that 1/2 of child protection workers had histories of intimate partner violence.

-• The research suggests that workers with histories of abuse may be more sensitive to the issue, including working harder to keep children with survivors
+David and Ruth discuss how the research suggests that workers with histories of abuse may be more sensitive to the issue, including working harder to keep children with survivors, but this can also lead to victim-blaming, collusion with perpetrators, lack of engagement with perpetrators, fears, and stress.

-Keeping with their solution-focused approach, David & Ruth discuss what agencies can do including:
+Keeping with their solution-focused approach, Ruth and David address what agencies can do including:

-• Build policies and training to reflect the assumption that staff includes survivors of domestic violence
+• Building policies and training to reflect the assumption that staff includes survivors of domestic violence

-• Review HR and Employee Assistance Programs to see if this is an identified issue
+• Reviewing HR and Employee Assistance Programs to see if this is an identified issue

-• Develop communications and supervision strategies that start with new workers around their own histories and how to take care of themselves
+• Developing communications and supervision strategies that start with new workers around their own histories and how to take care of themselves

 • Fears and resistance around engaging perpetrators as part of the job